SciLitLLM: How to Adapt LLMs for Scientific Literature Understanding: Experiments

 \subsubsection{Instruct model performance}

-As shown in Table~\ref{tab:model_performance}, \model-7B-Instruct achieves the highest performance in 4 out of 5 domains on SciAssess, outperforming the second-best model by 3.6\%.
-Notably, on SciRIFF, it surpasses baseline models by a substantial margin of 10.1\%.
-Additionally, \model-72B, trained using QLoRA, shows a 1.7\% and 0.9\% performance improvement over Qwen2-72B on SciAssess and SciRIFF, respectively.
+As shown in Table~\ref{tab:model_performance}, compared with models with similar scale, \model-7B achieves the highest performance in all 4 domains on SciAssess, outperforming the second-best model (\ie Llama3.1-8B) by a notable 4.0\%.
+On SciRIFF, it surpasses baseline models by an even more substantial margin of 10.1\%.
+These results highlight the effectiveness of our pipeline in adapting a general-purpose LLM into a specialized model for scientific literature understanding.

-Detailed model performance on SciAssess is presented in Table~\ref{tab:model_performance_detailed}, where \model-7B and \model-72B both lead in 12 and 13 out of 29 sub-tasks.
-Specifically, \model-7B excels in tasks such as table extraction and molecule generation, likely benefiting from the comprehensive task coverage in our synthetic instruction dataset, \data.
-On SciRIFF, \model-7B/\model-72B ranks first in 8/6 out of 11 evaluations\footnote{In SciRIFF, the Qasper and SciFact tasks have two different evaluation methods and thus two results.}.
+Specifically, one key contributor is our synthetic instruction dataset --- \data, which offers comprehensive task coverage across diverse domains.
+It ensures that the model can generalize across tasks with varying input data and reasoning complexities, such as table extraction and molecule generation.
+For example, \model-7B leads in 15 out of 27 sub-tasks on SciAssess, indicating its strong ability to adapt to the specialized requirements of these tasks.

+Notably, \model-14B shows significant performance gains over Qwen2-14B on both benchmarks, with a 4.4\% improvement on SciAssess and a 7.5\% improvement on SciRIFF.
+These results suggest that our approach effectively leverages the larger capacity of the 14B parameter model, enabling it to encode more nuanced scientific reasoning and domain-specific knowledge.
+Interestingly, \model-14B also outperforms much larger open-source models, such as Llama3.1-70B and Qwen2.5-72B, despite having only one-fifth the number of parameters.
+This demonstrates that our continual pretraining and instruction fine-tuning pipeline is not merely scale-dependent but strategically optimized for domain adaptation.

+The performance on SciRIFF further illustrates this optimization.
+Comparing with open-source models with similar scale, both \model-7B and \model-14B rank first in 8 out of 11 evaluations, including challenging tasks like Qasper and SciFact.
+These tasks require advanced abilities in scientific question answering and fact verification, respectively, which are likely bolstered by the diversity of high-quality examples in \data.

+These findings underscore the broader importance of designing domain-specific LLMs.
+While general-purpose models, such as Llama and Qwen, perform well on broader tasks, their lack of domain specialization limits their effectiveness in fields like scientific literature understanding.
+The results demonstrate that the adaptation pipeline designed by us can yield promising performance without relying solely on increased model size.